 While it may have its detractors, a talent development model should be part of education across the board, for gifted and typical students alike; we have known for a long time that some students are “early bloomers” or “late bloomers,” after all.
 Similarly, we know that providing a rich, highly engaging educational environment benefits all students, regardless of their ZIP code, background, or age.

 The talent development paradigm’s more inclusive approach to potential is a promising way to move the field towards a more equitable distribution of resources and programming.
 One researcher characterizes it thus: “The aim of the talent development paradigm is mainly to cultivate a broader, more diverse range of strengths and interests and to help students achieve excellence in their chosen areas” (Dai, 2005).
-Perhaps this optimistic, dynamic outlook can help ameliorate the underrepresentation that both plagues those not identified and robs society as a whole of the benefits we might realize from a more diverse population in gifted programming.
+Perhaps this optimistic, dynamic outlook can help ameliorate the underrepresentation that both plagues those not identified and robs society as a whole of the benefits we might realize from a more diverse population in gifted programs across the country.

 Dai, D. Y., and Chen, F. (2013).
 Paradigms of Gifted Education: A Guide to Theory-Based, Practice-Focused Research.
 Waco, TX: Prufrock Press.

 Dai, D. Y. (2005).
 Reductionism versus emergentism: A framework for understanding conceptions of giftedness.
 Roeper Review 27, 144-151.